CenterForOpenScience/COSDev/docs/style_guides/javascript.rst

     // ... other wiki-related initialization.

-Each module in ``website/static/js/pages`` corresponds to an entry point in `webpack <https://webpack.github.io/docs/multiple-entry-points.html>`_.
+Each module in ``website/static/js/pages`` corresponds to an entry point in `webpack <https://webpack.github.io/docs/multiple-entry-points.html>`_ and has a rough one-to-one mapping with a page on the OSF.
 Here is what the ``wiki-edit-page`` would look like in the webpack configuration file.

 **webpack.config.js**